MSU-CSIS/telecoupling-toolbox/README.md

 ![Figure 6](Figs/ex6.png)
 ![Figure 7](Figs/ex7.png)

 That's it!
-The Telecoupling Toolbox is now added to the ArcToolbox list and you can start using it with the set of sample data (`SampleData.zip`) found inside the telecoupling project folder.
+The Telecoupling Toolbox is now added to the ArcToolbox list and you can start using it with the set of [sample data](https://s3.amazonaws.com/telecoupling-toolbox-sample-data/SampleData.zip)
 After unzipping the sample data folder, you will see a mix of GIS (vector, raster) data and tables (.csv) needed as input parameters by the script tools.

 ## Credits and Contacts
 ---------------------